Pia Skrzyszowska

 Pia Skrzyszowska (born 20 April 2001) is a Polish athlete specialising in the sprint hurdles.
-She is a European Championships gold and bronze medallist and European Games gold medallist in the 100 metres hurdles, World Indoor Championships and European Indoor Championships bronze medallist in the 60 m hurdles, and World Relays and European Championships silver medallist in the 4 × 100 m relay.
+She is a European Championships gold, silver and bronze medallist and European Games gold medallist in the 100 metres hurdles, World Indoor Championships and European Indoor Championships bronze medallist in the 60 m hurdles, and World Relays and European Championships time silver medallist in the 4 × 100 m relay.

 Skrzyszowska is also a European U23 Championships gold medallist and European U20 Championships silver medallist in the 100 m hurdles.
 She is a three-time Polish national champion and holds the national record in the 60 m hurdles.
 Skrzyszowska is a two-time Olympian and competed at the 2020 and 2024 Summer Olympics.

 Career

 Skrzyszowska's mother, Jolanta Bartczak, is a former Olympic long jumper and 1988 European Indoor Championship bronze medallist.

 Skrzyszowska won the silver medal in the 100 metres hurdles at the 2019 European Under-20 Championships held in Borås, Sweden, at the age of 18.

 Aged 19, she finished fifth in the 60 metres hurdles at the 2021 European Indoor Championships on home soil in Toruń.
 She won the gold medal in the 100 m hurdles at the European Under-23 Championships in Tallinn, Estonia that year.

 In 2022, Skrzyszowska became triple Polish national champion.
 At the European Athletics Championships held in August in Munich, she claimed her first major senior title, with gold in the 100 m hurdles in a time of 12.53 seconds.
 She added silver for the women's 4 × 100 m relay alongside Anna Kiełbasińska, Marika Popowicz-Drapała and Ewa Swoboda.

 In her 2023 season's debut on 29 January, Skrzyszowska won the 60 m hurdles at the ISTAF Indoor Düsseldorf in Germany in a personal best of 7.84 seconds.
 Just a few days later, she produced a world-leading 7.78 s at the Orlen Cup on home soil in Łódź to come within hundredth of a second of Polish record set by Zofia Bielczyk in 1980.
-At the 2023 European Games, Skrzyszowska won the women’s 100 metres hurdles in Chorzów, in 12.77 seconds.
+At the 2023 European Games, Skrzyszowska won the women's 100 metres hurdles in Chorzów, in 12.77 seconds.

 In 2024, she set her personal best in the 100 m hurdles with a time of 12.37 seconds in La Chaux-de-Fonds.

+On 12 August 2026, Skrzyszowska won the silver medal in the 100 metres hurdles at the European Championships in Birmingham, England.